austriker27/miir-nav/README.md

 # Miir Nav

-This is how I would improve the MiiR navigation.
+I spent several hours redesigning and then rebuilding the MiiR navigation.
+I followed some modern CRO and ecommerce practices and simplified the menu overall to make things easier on the end user.

+Also I used Statamic, AlpineJS, and Tailwind CSS to achieve a super fast time from start to deployment and deployed the static build to Netlify.

 ## Ideas
 - Consolidate login and create account on one login screen that has a link for create account
-- Remove Miir for Business off main nav, its already in top nav
+- Consolidate several other menu dropdowns to simplify things
+- Move 'not critical' links to the footer

-- Focus on Products more:
+### Focus on Products:
- - highlights for product collections in Shop Menu
+- Highlight product collections in Shop Menu
- - Add images for collections
+- Add images for collections for more visual representation
--
+- Add menu item for "Top Sellers"